LGV Sud-Est: Line specifics

 The line has a surface area of 16 sqkm – in comparison Charles de Gaulle Airport occupies 32 sqkm – with an average width of 40 m.
 Platforms are 13 m wide, with a space between track centres of 4.2 m.
 The line was designed for a nominal speed of 300 km/h, with a minimum radius curve of 4000 m – although seven curves were made to a smaller radius, but no less than 3200 m.

 In total, the line comprises 847 km of track.
 This is formed by UIC 60 (60.3 kg/m) rails placed in 288 m lengths, welded in place (with certain segmented sections).
 The 2.41 m concrete sleepers are formed of two blocks of concrete tied together by a metal strut.
 There are 1660 sleepers per kilometre.

 Traction power is supplied by eight EDF substations at 25 kV AC, 50 Hz.
 The catenary is fed by an inverted phase "feeder" cable, which is equivalent to a 50 kV supply and reinforces the available power, enabling a single trainset to draw up to 14 MW.

 Signalling relies on high-frequency track circuits that transmits signals directly to the driver's console, known as Transmission Voie-Machine (TVM).
-Drivers are unable accurately identify traditional track-side railway signals positioned.
+Drivers are unable to accurately identify traditional track-side railway signals.
 While there are lineside marker boards indicating the limits of each block section, there no traditional signals as such.
 The TVM system is set to be replaced by the newer European Rail Traffic Management System (ERTMS).

 The highest point on the line is 489 m above sea level, near the town of Liernais, 55.5 km north of Gare du Creusot.
 This is near the range dividing the Seine and Loire river valleys, and not far from the Rhône river valley.